 He is the maker and creator of modern-day Monte-Carlo, ruling the Principality of Monaco for almost 56 years.

 The biggest and most luxurious suite naturally has to pay tribute to the person that made all this possible, Prince Rainier III.

-The 8,934 square feet (830m2) suite spans two floors with massive terraces and patios, offering an incredible panorama of Monaco.
+The 8,934 square feet (830 square meters) suite spans two floors with massive terraces and patios, offering an incredible panorama of Monaco.

-And of course, in the city of jet-setters, you can choose to arrive at the hotel by helicopter.
+And, of course, in the city of jet-setters, you can arrive at the hotel by helicopter.